jamescarson3/ctls2017/docs/intro_to_linux_02.md

 ## Looking and Moving Around

-On a Windows or Mac desktop, our present location determines what files I can easily access.
-I can "see" my present location visually whether it be on the Desktop, or inside a folder.
+On a Windows or Mac desktop, our present location determines what files and folders we can access.
+I can "see" my present location visually with the help of the graphic interface - maybe I am looking at my Desktop, or the contents of a folder, for example.
 In a Linux command-line interface, we lack the same visual queues to tell us what our location is.
 Instead, we use a command - `pwd` (print working directory) - to tell us our present location.
 Try executing this command on Lonestar5:

 ```
 $ pwd
 /home1/03439/wallen
 ```

-This home location on the Linux filesystem is unique for each user, and it is roughly analogous to the C: drive on Windows, or the Desktop on Mac.
+This home location on the Linux filesystem is unique for each user, and it is roughly analogous to C:\Users\username on Windows, or /Users/username on Mac.

 To see what files and folders are available at this location, use the `ls` (list) command: